muhhyusufrizal17/FuzzyANP/README.md

 Fuzzy ANP-based decision support system to analyze impulsive buying behavior and identify key influencing factors.

 ## Overview
 This project analyzes factors influencing impulsive buying behavior using a Fuzzy Analytic Network Process (FANP) approach.

-## Experiment Focus
-This project focuses on analyzing consumer behavior using a single dataset with multiple evaluation approaches to understand the impact of different factors in decision-making.
+Focuses on analyzing consumer behavior using a single dataset with multiple evaluation approaches to understand the impact of different factors in decision-making.

-## Computational Analysis
 This project also compares the computational performance between classical ANP and Fuzzy ANP (FANP).

 ### Key Findings
 - Classical ANP shows fluctuating execution time as the number of nodes increases